JMLR Information for Authors

 Articles may be accompanied by online appendices containing data, demonstrations, instructions for obtaining source code, or the source code itself if appropriate.
 We strongly encourage authors to include such appendices along with their papers.
 (Note: if an online appendix contains source code, we will require you to sign a release form prior to publication freeing us from liability.)
 We also strongly encourage authors to submit their data sets to the UCI Machine Learning Repository.

 - Disclosure of any previous publications by the author(s) that significantly overlap with the submission.
 E.g., if the submission is an extended version of an earlier conference paper, please described the differences between the two papers.
-Simultaneous submission of papers to JMLR and other venues is not allowed.

 - Confirmation that all co-authors are aware of the current submission and consent to its review by JMLR.